 National Geographic Maps – National Geographic maps and geography information from the geography experts.
-There are also links for animals, history, people and places, photography, and world music.

 World Flag Database – An interesting flag site that can show you what the flag of any country looks like, along with basic information about the country.

 Infoplease.com World Atlas with Maps – An atlas resource with clickable maps, almanac information, encyclopedic information, and more.

 The Presidential Timeline of the Twentieth Century – Timelines can be an interesting and fun way to learn about history.
 This site lets you learn about U.S. presidents from 1900 to 2009.
 Choose a president from the timeline, then read about the president using the tabs at the top, or explore their activities by clicking on the “Explore Timeline” button that starts with the “Early Life and Career” section.
 A little tricky, but very interesting once you learn how to navigate the site.

 National Archives – A treasure trove of documents, genealogical information, and other research information.

 Digital Public Library of America – An impressive collection of historic and cultural facts and information.
 Try it now through the widget below.